 - 4. During the past six months, there have been few new developments in Eastern approaches to implementation of the Final Act.
-In the period up to the start of the Belgrade Main Meeting, the rate of Eastern implementation remained steady after the decline noted over the previous year; there was deterioration in a few areas.
-At the same time there was some reduction in the high level of CSCE propaganda activity prevalent in early 1977. - 5.
-While Eastern countries now appear to be concentrating their full CSCE energies on the work at Belgrade, implementation still has a role to play in their tactical approach to the meetings.
-On the one hand there have been, since the start of the Main Meeting, a few specific examples of implementation on a bilateral basis, perhaps intended to show the rewards available to Western countries for "good behaviour" at Belgrade and after.
-The USSR has announced its intention to settle a number of its outstanding humanitarian cases with the UK; Hungary has become much more forthcoming in its cases with Canada; Romania has agreed to a 1976 US proposal for certain visa improvements, and Bulgaria and the US have decided to lift travel restrictions on each others' diplomats and their staffs.
-On the other hand, the October trials of three Charter 77 figures in Czechoslovakia would seem to be a signal from the Soviet Union that, whatever the pressure and risk of criticism at Belgrade, there are firm limits to what Western countries can expect from Eastern countries in the way of improvements in the field of human rights and possibly other areas. - 6.
+In the period up to the start of the Belgrade Main Meeting there was a further decline in the number of implementation measures and even deterioration in a few areas; there was also some reduction in the high level of CSCE propaganda activity prevalent in early 1977. - While Eastern countries now appear to be concentrating their full CSCE energies on the work at Belgrade, implementation still has a role to play in their tactical approach to the On the one hand there have been, since the start of the Main Meeting, a few specific examples of implementation on a long bilateral basis, perhaps intended to show the rewards available to Western countries for "good behaviour" at Belgrade and after.
+The USSR has settled a large proportion of its outstanding humanitarian cases with the UK; Hungary has done the same vis-à-vis Canada. and Romania has agreed to a 1976 US proposal for certain visa improvements.
+(There has been nothing yet in the way of highly visible unilateral measures which could catch Western countries off balance.)
+On the other hand, the October trials of three Charter 77 figures in Czechoslovakia would seem to be a signal from the Soviet Union that, whatever the pressure and risk of criticism at Belgrade, there are firm limits to what Western countries can expect from Eastern countries in the way of improvements in the field of human rights and possibly other areas.
+Lit il isat i sit - 6.
 It would appear that Eastern countries are confident in continuing, during Belgrade and after, with the general post-Helsinki course which they set for themselves in late 1975 and early 1976 and which was described in the Political Committee's three previous reports (C-M(76)26(Final), of 13th May, 1976, C-M(76)73(Final), of 3rd December, 1976 and C-M(77)30(Final), of 5th May, 1977).
-Eastern countries see the Final Act as an instrument for pursuing the Soviet Union's foreign policy aims (legalization of the status quo in Europe, "irreversible" process of detente, "military" detente, pan-European inter-state co-operation).
-To this end, they emphasise elements of the Final Act of particular importance or use to them (some of the Principles, the general disarmament provisions, aspects of Basket II, cultural provisions in Basket III) and attempt to reinterpret and minimise the significance of those parts of the Final Act which they dislike and which are of importance to Western states (the Seventh Principle on "Respect for Human Rights", and human contacts and information provisions of Basket III).
-While claiming to be implementing all of the

-Final Act, Eastern countries attempt to build up some kind of record of implementation in all Baskets.
+Eastern countries see the Final Act as an instrument for pursuing the Soviet Union's foreign policy aims (legalization of the status quo in Europe, "irreversible" process of détente, "military" détente, pan-European inter-state co-operation).
+To this end, they emphasise elements of the Final Act of particular importance or use to them (some of the Principles, the general disarmament provisions, aspects of Basket II, cultural provisions in Basket III) and attempt to reinterpret and minimize the significance of those parts of the Final Act which they dislike and which are of importance to Western states (the Seventh Principle on "Respect for Human Rights", and human contacts and information provisions of Basket III).
+While claiming to be implementing all of the Final Act, Eastern countries attempt to build up some kind of record of implementation in all Baskets.
 At the same time, they maintain their campaign of counter-attacks and criticisms against Western countries for alleged non-compliance of certain Final Act provisions.
 So far the Eastern approach does not seem to have had any effect on Soviet policy towards Berlin.